zicat/tributary/doc/developer_guide.md

 In the document [Tributary User Guide of Config Details](user_guide_config_detail.md), how to use the default implement of netty has been introduced.

-Now let's try to develop a simple http source and use it.
+Now let's try to develop a simple http source and configure it.

 ### Coding

-Http protocol is a complicated protocol, Using netty framework to finish http decoder and encoder.
+Http protocol is a complicated protocol, let's develop http decoder and encoder by the netty framework.

 Tributary provide
 [AbstractNettySource](../tributary-source/src/main/java/org/zicat/tributary/source/netty/AbstractNettySource.java)
-to simplify the code, let's have a look at how to extend [AbstractNettySource](../tributary-source/src/main/java/org/zicat/tributary/source/netty/AbstractNettySource.java) implement [HttpSource](../sample-code/src/main/java/org/zicat/tributary/demo/source/HttpSource.java) .
+to simplify the code, have a look at how to extend [AbstractNettySource](../tributary-source/src/main/java/org/zicat/tributary/source/netty/AbstractNettySource.java) implement [HttpSource](../sample-code/src/main/java/org/zicat/tributary/demo/source/HttpSource.java) .